Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Randomizers.md

 ## Randomizer Coding Example

-Below is the code for the sample rotation randomizer included with the perception package:
+Below is the code for the sample rotation Randomizer included with the Perception package:

 ```
 [Serializable]